How to Safely Brake

 Make sure your hands are at the proper ten and two position, which is the top of the steering wheel.
 This is another essential driving tip that provides better control of the wheel, especially if you need to make a sudden turn.

 If you can, avoid turning suddenly.
 Braking in a straight line can help you avoid a tailspin or a skid.
 Braking in a straight line puts less wear on your tires and prevents the backend of your vehicle from crashing into another object or vehicle.

 Turn into The Skid

 If you begin to skid or spin, turn the wheel into the direction you’re skidding.
 You may have to do this a couple times in each direction, but turning into the skid will add balance and help you maintain control.

-Think you or someone you know is need of Behind the Wheel Training?
+Think you or someone you know is in need of Behind the Wheel Training?
 Training Wheels is a Linwood driving school specializing in teaching new teen drivers how to stay safe on the road.
 For more information on our lessons, please click here.

 Copyright: pavalanski / 123RF Stock Photo